 Where to Buy?

-- It's rare but try searching on Amazon
+- It's rare but I've found one on Amazon.

 Pairs Well With

 Propagation can be done by division, offsets, and leaf cuttings.

 6 inches Tall

 This plant grows up to 6″ (15 cm) tall

 Grows in spring and summer

 Need more care during these times.